2013-14 Gruber Fellows

 Marvin Lim (Yale Law School ’13)

 Marvin Lim worked with the ACLU’s Center for Liberty in New York, spearheading a new effort to facilitate strategic coordination among global civil liberties organizations on issues at the intersection of religious freedom and equal treatment, such as synchronized, transnational legal efforts by certain organization to invoke religious conscious clauses to limit reproductive healthcare to women worldwide.
 Marvin drafted comparative analyses of challenges abroad, proposed harmonizing litigation strategies, and coordinated collaborative filings.
 Before joining Yale Law School’s Class of 2013, Marvin graduated magna cum laude from Emory University, then worked in international security and development.
+Marvin continues to work for the ACLU as a consultant, in continuation of his Gruber project.

 Jeffrey Love (Yale Law School ’12)